Amtrak Platform Station

 Amtrak Platform Station: What You Need To Know

-If your first trip starts with platform stations, you have nothing to fear, and this article will guide you with what you need to know.
+If your first trip starts at platform stations, you have nothing to fear.
+This article will guide you through what you need to know.
 Besides, the time you spend at the platform station is a small percentage of your trip.

 Within Amtrak platform requirements, the local municipality usually determines what they want to provide for a “station” and how they want to represent their town.
 Some communities, like Sturtevant, WI, put effort into their stations, while others offer the bare minimum with a platform “station.”